macvik01/Plant-disease-detection/README.md

 and other modules used inside the program under import statements.

-A)The Training is done using Google Collab and so we obtain model1.json and model1.h5 file.
+A)The Training is done using Google Collab and so we obtain model1.json and model1.h5 file, the images used to train can be obtained from dataset.rar also that folder contains some testing images feel free to check that out.

 B)The "Plant disease detection with splash screen.py" is the program that has a splash screen